-6. Union leave
+8. Union Leave

-The definition of "term-limited assignment" (i.e., assignment to perform time-limited work for a specified time) will be amended to include replacement of a regularly appointed employee using "union leave."
-Currently, term-limited assignments are only available for employee absences due to assignment to special time-limited projects, disability time loss, military leave of absence, or authorized absence for medical reasons.
-This change will allow departments to hire term-limited temporary employees to perform the work of represented employees who are on union leave.
+Employees will be allowed to take up to one year of unpaid release time to work for their union.
+The definition of "term-limited assignment" (i.e., assignment to perform work for a specified time) will be amended to include replacement of a regularly appointed employee using "union leave."
+Currently, term-limited assignments are only available for employee absences due to assignments to special, time-limited projects, disability time loss, military leave of absence, or authorized absence for medical reasons.